hsuonsivu/hsupublic/3d-models/README.md

 various cutouts.

 Locking mechanism uses locking sticks, when pushed in, they push knobs/keys into drive/case screw holes.
+For outer screw holes, you can put the stick in upper or lower position, as computer cases might differ for screw position.

 If you enable simple version, there is no locking mechanism, and the adapter only locks with springs.
 This does not